Semiotics

-We are SÉMÉIOLOGIE, the semiotics and semiology reading group at Universiteit Twente.
+We are the semiotics virtual LABORATORY OF Universiteit Twente.

-Semiotics or semiology is the study of how meaning is structured, embeded, and communicated via such cultural artifacts as text, image, myth, sound, and architecture.
-The field has had a formative role in understanding the underlying structures of human culture and societies, having inspired key developments in, among others, cybernetics and information theory, (post)structuralism, anthropology, media and communication studies, critical social studies, and urbanism and achitecture.
+Semiotics is broadly the study of how meaning is structured, embeded, and communicated via such cultural artifacts as text, image, myth, sound, and architecture.
+The field has had a formative role in understanding the underlying structures of human culture and communication, having inspired key developments in, among others, cybernetics and information theory, (post)structuralism, anthropology, media and communication studies, critical social studies, and urbanism and achitecture.
+More recently, the field has had a growing engagement with artificial intelligence and whether—or what kind of—meaning can be found in AI, also in relation to human sense-making, rendering once more semiotics a key critical discipline for digitalisation, cultural change, and high tech / human touch topics.
+Cassirer defined human civilisation as the outcome of an animal symbolicum rather than animal rationale, which is a fitting vouche for the value of semiotics for humanist tradition, especially in today's ever-chaning meaning of knowledge, culture, and, ultimately, of what it means to be human.

 dr. Athanasios Votsis